alematia/MaGplotR/README.md

 A software for Genetic Screens data visualization

 Mandatory arguments:
--i (input): must be a path to the folder where all the test files are located. \n -f (format): specifies the input format.
+-i (input): must be a path to the folder where all the test files are located. <br />
+-f (format): specifies the input format.
 Just write mg for MaGeCK gene_summary files or sb for ScreenBEAM files.

 Optional arguments: